 - The cost of each service normally shall consist of both its

 direct costs and its allocable share of F"A costs with deductions

-for appropriate income of Federal financing as described in
+for appropriate income of Federal financing.

 - The cost of such institutional services when material in